MathieuFortune/mathieufortune.github.io/_posts/2023-09-13-MC-designsystem.md

 Challenges arose during technical implementations, but I navigated them through close-knit teamwork with engineers and quality control during our projects.

+### Maintaining the momentum
+Ensuring the design system remained updated and relevant was vital to its long-term success.
+Alongside a few engineers, we set up a "Frontend guild" at Mentor Collective.
+This group facilitated monthly discussions around the system's evolution based on product squads' needs and challenges.
+This initiative became the nexus for feedback, critique, and evolution of our design system.

-## The Impact
+## The impact
 The new design system transformed Mentor Collective's design narrative.
 It paved the way for consistent product roll-outs, even as our team expanded.
 A testimonial from a Senior Software Engineer capture this transformation:

 > "One of Mathieu’s most impactful early contributions to the team was collaborating with engineering to establish a thoughtful design system...
 This new design system was quickly used to redesign a highly visible dashboard... and saw a notable increase in visitor engagement after launch." - Full quote available on Linkedin.

-## Maintaining the Momentum
-Ensuring the design system remained updated and relevant was vital to its long-term success.
-Alongside a few engineers, we set up a "Frontend guild" at Mentor Collective.
-This group facilitated monthly discussions around the system's evolution based on product squads' needs and challenges.
-This initiative became the nexus for feedback, critique, and evolution of our design system.

-## The Partner Dashboard & Design System
-Reflecting on the partner dashboard project, the design system's influence was key.
+Reflecting on the first project where it was introduced, the design system's influence was key.
 It streamlined processes, decisions, and most importantly, it ensured a cohesive visual narrative.
 The Vice President of Product aptly summarized its significance:

 > "Mathieu championed the need for a more modern design system...
 The look and feel of the Mentor Collective platform (and the ability to scale it up) is a direct result of Mathieu's efforts."